 What to Do If You're in an Accident in Glendale, CA

 Being in a car crash can be traumatic.
-Even if you’re not injured, you might feel disoriented and confused.
-It’s important to know what to prioritize and which steps to take to protect your rights and your health in this situation.
-Plus, taking these steps will enable your Glendale car accident lawyer to best help your case.
+Even if you're not injured, you might feel disoriented and confused.
+Knowing what to prioritize and which steps to take to protect your rights and health is essential.
+These steps will also enable your Glendale car accident lawyer to help your case best.

 Here's what to do if you've been in a car accident:

-You also must exchange your information with the other driver and provide assistance if anyone is injured.
-If you hit a parked vehicle or damaged property, you should look for the owner and leave a note with your contact information if you can’t find them.
+You also must exchange your information with the other driver and assist if anyone is injured.
+If you hit a parked vehicle or damaged property, you should look for the owner and leave a note with your contact information if you can't find them.

 Call 911